 I may sound biased on this one but that’s because it’s what I use so I know it quite well.
 It’s like the Barryvox, but has analog mode.
 And such a huge plethora of other features it can be overwhelming.
 Not worth the money unless you are a professional, and even then there is a bit of a learning curve as this is the most advanced transceiver on the market.
 Important to note is the Mammut/Barryvox Transceivers have W-link, which is an identification software only in their transceivers.
 All transceivers run on 457 kHz, due to signal overlap though even the new transceivers with a signal suppression capability can get confused and drop marked signals and otherwise confuse you.
 The W-link is a separate identification method…Here’s an analogy, 457kHz is like identifying us all as humans.
 We know other humans when we see them, but its tough to differentiate between them sometimes.
 Just like Transceivers.
 The W-link is giving a name to those humans…and transceivers.
 Not only can you identify them as humans, but you know them by name.
 So if you have a bunch of W-link capable transceivers your ability to use signal suppression is huge…you can mark like…well I’ve done 10.
 Key point though is if the transceivers don’t have w-link, don’t count on signal suppression.

 Micro BT Button and Micro BT Sensor: These are Pieps’ extremely compact and lightweight offerings.
 Using only a single AA battery but still maintaining fairly decent battery life, these transceivers will fit unobtrusively under your coat.
-The BT stands for Bluetooth, meaning you can update software via a Pieps app on your phone and manage features.
+The BT stands for Bluetooth, meaning you can update software via the Pieps Avalanche Beacon app on your phone and manage features.
 The primary difference is the Micro Sensor has no Search/Send button, it’s designed to automatically switch to search mode when you remove it from the harness and start moving it around.
 Some people thought this was a breakthrough innovation while others hated it, so they released the Micro BT button to appease both crowds.
 The Micro BT button, you guessed it, has a button to switch from send to search.

 The predecessors to two of these, the DSP Sport and DSP Pro were the culprits responsible for having a search/send switch that had the potential to move without the user wanting it to, resulting in a few key cases where people were caught in an avalanche and their transceiver was no longer on send mode.
 This issue has since been dealt with, resulting in a locking switch requiring two hands to use, ensuring it won’t accidentally switch over on you.
 The DSP sport is Pieps basic recreational model.
 It doesn’t have Bluetooth or any fancy extra features, just the standard usual basics.
 It’s a 3 antenna digital transceiver, has basic group check, auto revert, signal suppression and identifies multiple burials.

 The Pieps Powder BT (The identical Black Diamond version is called the Recon) is the slightly fancier version of the DSP Sport.
 The BT indicates that it has Bluetooth and is upgradeable via an app.
 The only other differences are a motion sensor, increased battery life, and a tiny bit better range in the Powder BT.